Bookmark saved

 The rest of the team split off to their various tasks.
 Since Nigel couldn't remotely upload the logs he recovered, Marcus had to personally deliver the terminal he recovered from the wreck to the quartermaster's office.
 The journey took twice as long as usual, threading through crowds that seemed to grow denser the closer he got to the ship's core.

-The quartermaster's office was buried deep in the bowels of the ship, past the reactor core and through a maze of service corridors that always smelled faintly of coolant and desperation.
+The quartermaster's office was buried deep in the bowels of the ship, past the reactor core and through a maze of service corridors that smelled of coolant and old decisions.
 The man behind the desk—Hendricks, according to his faded nameplate—barely looked up when Marcus entered.

 "Log it and leave it on the pile," Hendricks said, gesturing vaguely at a corner where equipment formed a small mountain.
 "I'll get to it when I get to it."